You are viewing a story from harrypotterfanfiction.com

 View Online | Printer Friendly Version of Entire Story

 Chapter 1: Take Two and Call Me in the Morning

 You have stumbled across the first fanfiction I have written in about five years.
 It contains humor, fluff, romance, drama and a whole lot of Firewhiskey.
-I wanted to explore an era that I think is sadly ignored on HPFF--the years after the trio graduates, before most of them begin having children.
-I wanted to capture the essence of a very real conflict: simultaneously having great fun while growing stir-crazy, wondering what you're supposed to do with our lives, and if it's time to put down the pint glass and put on your big-girl pants.
+I wanted to explore an era that I think is sadly ignored on HPFF--the years after the trio graduates.
+Hopefully this story captures the essence of a very real conflict: How to Become an Adult.
+This fic explores having fun and going stir-crazy, wondering what to do with your life, and deciding if it's time to put down the pint glass and put on your big-girl pants.